arambazamba/ms-600/Demos/04-Teams/Demo-06/readme.md

 [Power Virtual Agents](https://docs.microsoft.com/en-us/power-virtual-agents/fundamentals-what-is-power-virtual-agents)

-## Demos
+## Updated guide for Bot Registration in subsequent modules and Labs

-Make sure you have the latest production release of the yo team generator installed:
+Make sure you have the latest production release of the yo team generator installed and use v11 for scaffolding

 ![npm-global.png](_images/npm-global.png)